-MICHAEL HYATT, 72, has been a member of the Board of Directors since the Company's inception in February 2014 and is Chairman of Endo's Nominating & Governance Committee and a member of Endo's Compensation Committee.
+MICHAEL HYATT, 73, has been a member of the Board of Directors since the Company's inception in February 2014 and is Chair of Endo's Nominating & Governance Committee and a member of Endo's Compensation Committee.
 Mr. Hyatt is currently a Senior Advisor to Irving Place Capital, a leading institutional private equity firm focused on making equity investments in middle-market companies.
-Until 2008, Mr. Hyatt was a Senior Managing Director of Bear Stearns & Co., Inc. Mr. Hyatt previously served as a Director of Schiff Nutrition International until 2012.
-From July 2000 until February 2014, Mr. Hyatt was a Director of Endo Health Solutions Inc. Mr. Hyatt's qualifications to serve on the Board of Endo include, among others, his leadership experience in the banking industries, in-depth knowledge of the Company and experience as a board member of a publicly traded company.
+Prior to joining Irving Place Capital in 2008, Mr. Hyatt was a Senior Managing Director of Bear Stearns & Co., Inc. Mr. Hyatt previously served as a Director of Schiff Nutrition International until 2012.
+From 2000 until February 2014, Mr. Hyatt was a Director of Endo Health Solutions Inc. Mr. Hyatt holds a Bachelor of Arts degree from Syracuse University and a J.D. degree, from Emory University School of Law.
+Mr. Hyatt's qualifications to serve on the Board of Endo include, among others, his leadership experience in the banking industries, in-depth knowledge of the Company and experience as a board member of a publicly traded company.

 SHARAD S. MANSUKANI, M.D., CPE, CMCE, 49, was appointed to the Board of Directors in November 2017 and to the position of Senior Independent Director in April 2018 and is a member of Endo's Compensation Committee and a member of the Compliance Committee.
-Dr. Mansukani currently serves as a senior advisor of TPG Capital LP and on the board of directors of Kindred Healthcare Inc. From 2012 to 2015, Dr. Mansukani served as a strategic advisor to the board of directors of Cigna Corp.
+Dr. Mansukani has been serving as a senior advisor of TPG Capital LP since 2005.
+From 2012 to 2015, Dr. Mansukani served as a strategic advisor to the board of directors of Cigna Corp.
 Prior to his position at Cigna Corp., Dr. Mansukani was appointed to Medicare's Program Advisory and Oversight Committee by the Secretary of the Department of Health and Human Services from 2009 to 2012.
 Dr. Mansukani also served as a senior advisor to the Administrator of the Centers for Medicare and Medicaid Services (CMS) from 2003 to 2005, where he advised on design and implementation of the Medicare prescription drug benefit, also known as Medicare Part D. Prior to CMS, Dr. Mansukani was a senior vice president and chief medical officer at Health Partners from 1999 to 2003.
 Previously, Dr. Mansukani served as the vice chairman of the board of directors of Health Spring Inc. from 2007 to 2012 and as chairman of the board of directors of Envision Rx Options from 2013 to 2016.
-Dr. Mansukani also served on the board of directors of Surgical Care Affiliates, Inc. from 2007 to 2017, IASIS Healthcare Corporation from 2005 to 2017, IMS Health Holdings, Inc. from 2009 to 2016 and Par Pharmaceutical Holdings, Inc. from 2012 to 2015, prior to the Company's acquisition of Par Pharmaceutical Holdings, Inc. in 2015.
+Dr. Mansukani also served on the boards of directors of Kindred Healthcare Inc. from 2015 to 2018, Surgical Care Affiliates, Inc. from 2007 to 2017, IASIS Healthcare Corporation from 2005 to 2017, IMS Health Holdings, Inc. from 2009 to 2016 and Par Pharmaceutical Holdings, Inc. from 2012 to 2015, prior to the Company's acquisition of Par Pharmaceutical Holdings, Inc. in 2015.
+Dr. Mansukani currently serves on the board of directors of the Children's Hospital of Philadelphia.
 Dr. Mansukani is qualified to serve on the Board of the Company based on his extensive knowledge of the pharmaceutical industry and service as a board member of publicly traded and private companies in the industry and based on his in-depth knowledge and understanding of the complex U.S. healthcare system.
 Dr. Mansukani was identified as a potential candidate by our Chief Executive Officer and by a non-management director, and following an independent third party review process, recommended to the Nominating & Governance Committee and later approved by the Board.